outreachy/website/README.md

 ## Outreachy Internship Phases

 The Outreachy website changes depending on what phase of the internship round Outreachy is in.
-The Outreachy internship round is represented by `class RoundPage` in `home/models.py`.
 The phases of the internship round are:

  1. Community sign up and mentor project submission
  2. Initial application submission